vlordier/YOLOv3-on-gluonCV-with-SageMaker-notebook/README.md

 http://mxnet.incubator.apache.org/api/python/contrib/onnx.html

 We fine-tune an existing trained model on our new categories, using Transfer Learning.
-[12] First, we get Yolo weights trained on [COCO dataset](http://cocodataset.org/) then [convert to ONNX](https://mxnet.incubator.apache.org/versions/master/tutorials/onnx/super_resolution.html) to import into GluonCV.
+[12] First, we get YOLO weights trained on [COCO dataset](http://cocodataset.org/) then [convert to ONNX](https://mxnet.incubator.apache.org/versions/master/tutorials/onnx/super_resolution.html) to import into GluonCV.
+Alternatively, we can start with the pre-trained model yolo3_darknet53_coco from GluonCV Model Zoo running on 608x608 images with a Box AP of 37.0/58.2/40.1
 Then we retrain using MXNET on AWS GPU instance.
 Then we export and convert to CoreML format, ready to be used.